sap-tutorials/sap-build-apps/tutorials/codejam-03-cart-page/codejam-03-cart-page.md

     >
     >The formula uses the **MAP** function, one of the more powerful and useful functions.
 Here, the function goes through all the order items, multiplies the quantity and the price, and creates a new list with just integers representing the total cost of each item.
     >
-    >The **SUM** function then ads it all together, and then the formula formats the result.
+    >The **SUM** function then adds it all together, and then the formula formats the result.

     Click **Save** twice.